Ruco Chan

-Ruco Chan Chin-pang (陳展鵬; born 14 January 1977) is a Hong Kong actor and singer.
+Chan Chin-pang (陳展鵬; born 14 January 1977), better known as Ruco Chan, is a Hong Kong actor and singer.

 Chan is the first TVB actor to win My Favourite TVB Actor at the StarHub TVB Awards for three consecutive years (2014, 2015, 2016), and is also the first actor to make two consecutive wins for Favourite TVB Actor at the TVB Star Awards Malaysia (2015, 2016).
 In 2016, Chan won the TVB Anniversary Award for Best Actor with his performance in the action drama A Fist Within Four Walls.

 Early life

 Chan was born in Hong Kong with ancestral roots from Xiamen, Fujian.
 His father was a firefighter and his mother was a tailor.
 Influenced by his father at a young age, Chan developed a love for table tennis and joined the Hong Kong Table Tennis team after receiving rigorous training at the Jubilee Sports Academy when he was thirteen.
 He was the youngest player to represent Hong Kong in overseas competitions at the time.
 After five years of committing to the sport, Chan left the team upon finishing his high school education exams.
 After graduation, Chan was accepted into a technical institution and, attracted by the 3,000 HKD monthly income, also joined TVB's Artiste Training Class.
 Being only seventeen at the time, Chan was required to have his parents' signed approval before signing a management contract with TVB.
 His father initially refused, but later gave in when TVB offered an automatic contract cancellation if Chan didn't do well in his classes.
 Chan graduated from TVB's Seventh Artiste Training Class of 1994.